-Increase payments to home health agencies, sign-on bonuses, relocation assistance/payments, pay for training for continuing education requirements, and pay down nursing school student loan debt.

-CountyCare Health Plan:

-Expand the eligibility for SLP by lowering the age requirement to individuals under 64 who may or may not have a physical disability and include burial coverage assistance.

-The Legal Council:

-- Create or expand nursing facility transition programs including intensive case management services, - Expand funding for home modifications and assistive technologies, - Expand funding for respite care services in a wide range of settings and make it available to family caregivers who would not otherwise qualify for publicly funded respite services, - Increase access to family caregiver services such as education and training, counseling, support groups, and legal consultations to delay or decrease the likelihood of a loved one's need to seek care in a long-term care facility - o Invest in telehealth infrastructure, - Employee perks should include on-site daycare for staff, educational opportunities, childcare worker subsidies, and health benefits for the direct-care workforce, - Expand No Wrong Door Services to assist in navigating and obtaining HCBS, - Pay family members as caregivers, - o Adopt an electronic preadmission screening procedure, - Increase rates, - o Have clearer information on Department webpages, - Expand SLP for the disabled population, - Targeted funds to home health agencies and home nursing agencies to recruit and retain nursing staff, - Ensure that recipients have supplies, equipment, and assistive technology, - Cultural competency training, interpreting services, and document translation so customers can access services equally, - Equal access for immigrants who are eligible for full Medicaid: language assistance, outreach by culturally competent community-based organizations, and authorizing family members to be paid caregivers to address language and cultural barriers, and - Use funding to address social and economic challenges facing seniors and people with disabilities.
+- IHHC: - Increase payments to home health agencies, sign-on bonuses, relocation assistance/payments, pay for training for continuing education requirements, and pay downnursing school student loan debt. - CountyCare Health Plan: - Expand the eligibility for SLP by lowering the age requirement to individuals under 64 whomay or may not have a physical disability and include burial coverage assistance. - The Legal Council: - Create or expand nursing facility transition programs including intensive case managementservices, - o Expand funding for home modifications and assistive technologies, - Expand funding for respite care services in a wide range of settings and make it available to family caregivers who would not otherwise qualify for publicly funded respite services, - Increase access to family caregiver services such as education and training, counseling, support groups, and legal consultations to delay or decrease the likelihood of a loved one'sneed to seek care in a long-term care facility - o Invest in telehealth infrastructure, - Employee perks should include on-site daycare for staff, educational opportunities, childcareworker subsidies, and health benefits for the direct-care workforce, - o Expand No Wrong Door Services to assist in navigating and obtaining HCBS, - Pay family members as caregivers, - Adopt an electronic preadmission screening procedure, - Increase rates, - o Have clearer information on Department webpages, - Expand SLP for the disabled population, - Targeted funds to home health agencies and home nursing agencies to recruit and retainnursing staff, - o Ensure that recipients have supplies, equipment, and assistive technology, - Cultural competency training, interpreting services, and document translation so customerscan access services equally, - Equal access for immigrants who are eligible for full Medicaid: language assistance, outreach by culturally competent community-based organizations, and authorizing family members tobe paid caregivers to address language and cultural barriers, and - Use funding to address social and economic challenges facing seniors and people withdisabilities. - Eden Companies: - Electronic pre-admission screening to allow quicker access to needed housing and services. - Lift the SLP moratorium on licensure, and - Job growth and employee retention.